IMPACT Inbound Marketing Agency]

 Interview your existing customers to find out their online habits.
 What social media platforms do they use?
 Which industry journals or newsletters are they subscribed to?

-By finding out your prospects online habits, you can learn where they live — digitally.
+By finding out your prospects' online habits, you can learn where they live — digitally.
 Then, share your content on these platforms.

 If it’s social media, find groups your prospects are part of and find discussion threads you can participate in and share your content with.
 If it’s an industry newsletter or journal, look into sponsored content options.
+If it's a podcast, see if a company expert can join and answer questions on a topic.

 So, where do you begin?